pgpkg/pgpkg/docs/pages/phases.md

 Once this work is performed, the effective role is changed to the schema owner.
 As this user, `pgpkg` will:

-**Perform migration**.
+**Perform migrations**.
 Run the migration scripts in order, and record for posterity.

-**Install API**.
+**Install managed objects**.
 Functions, views and triggers are created.
 Dependencies are automagically resolved.

 **Run Tests**.
-Tests are called `test_xxx` and are run in random order.
+Tests functions are called `test_xxx` and are run in random order.

 **Commit**.
 If all went well, the transaction is committed.